 Immunizations are available free to children who meet the criteria for VFC (Vaccine for Children) Program.
 To be considered eligible for the (VFC) Program children must be 18 years of age or younger and meet at least one of the following criteria:

 • Underinsured children: children who have private health insurance but are not covered for vaccines, children whose insurance covers only selected vaccines (VFC-not eligible for covered vaccines only), or children whose insurance caps coverage at a certain amount- once that coverage amount is reached, these children are categorized as underinsured; or

 • Unaccompanied minors without proof of insurance presenting to local health department existing Title X clinics.

 Immunizations are available for adults.
 Fees are charged for some of these vaccines.
 Walk-ins are welcome.

-TB skin tests are available Mondays and Tuesdays.
+TB skin tests are available on Monday, Tuesday, Wednesday and Fridays.

 Child Health Nurse Screening

 This program offers a complete physical exam by a registered nurse for Medicaid eligible children.
 Visit includes assessment of medical problems and referral for follow up with a physician.
 Kindergarten physicals are also available by appointment.